joekrinke15/blog/_posts/2020-11-17-ICU-Admissions-Analysis.md

 The overarching goal of our project was to examine two separate questions: do certain diseases tend to occur together and how does disease prevalence vary across demographic groups.
 Our target audience was hospital administrators and physicians, as they could use this information to change how their hospital responds to the needs of their community.
 For example, if it is found that most severe illnesses tend to occur with a preventable underlying condition (such as obesity, smoking, or mismanaged diabetes), a program could be developed to help the local community take ownership of their own health.
 These efforts could be further targeted by examining which demographic groups tend to experience a given health problem.

 # Project Flowchart
 We began by launching a prebuilt [AWS stack](https://github.com/MIT-LCP/mimic-code) that allowed us to access the MIMIC data from an AWS account.
 We queried the data using Amazon Athena and stored the results in an S3 bucket.
-Then e read the data into our Streamlit application using Pandas.
+Then we read the data into our Streamlit application using Pandas.

 <p align="center">
   <img src="https://github.com/joekrinke15/blog/blob/master/img/Flowchart%20(5).png?raw=true" />